 In recent years, there has been increasing public debate regarding the potential impact on global climate change by various "greenhouse gases" such as carbon dioxide, a byproduct of burning fossil fuels, and methane, the principal component of the natural gas that we transport and deliver to customers.
 Legislation to regulate emissions of greenhouse gases has been introduced in Congress, and there has been a wide-ranging policy debate, both nationally and internationally, regarding the impact of these gases and possible means for their regulation.
-Some of the proposals would require industries such as the utility industry to meet stringent new standards requiring substantial reductions in carbon emissions.
+Some of the proposals would require industries such as the utility industry to meet stringent new standards that would require substantial reductions in carbon emissions.
 Those reductions could be costly and difficult to implement.
 Some proposals would provide for credits to those who reduce emissions below certain levels and would allow those credits to be traded and/or sold to others.
+In addition, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues, such as the United Nations Climate Change Conference in Copenhagen in 2009.
+Also, the U.S. Environmental Protection Agency (EPA) has undertaken new efforts to collect information regarding greenhouse gas emissions and their effects.
+Recently, the EPA declared that certain greenhouse gases represent an endangerment to human health and proposed to expand its regulations relating to those emissions.

-While there is growing consensus that some form of global climate change program will be adopted, it is too early to determine when, and in what form, a regulatory scheme regarding greenhouse gas emissions will be adopted or what specific impacts a new regulatory scheme might have on us and our subsidiaries.
-However, as a distributor and transporter of natural gas and consumer of natural gas in our pipeline and gathering businesses, our revenues, operating costs and capital requirements could be adversely affected as a result of any regulatory scheme that would reduce consumption of natural gas if ultimately adopted.
+It is too early to determine whether, or in what form, further regulatory action regarding greenhouse gas emissions will be adopted or what specific impacts a new regulatory action might have on us and our subsidiaries.
+However, as a distributor and transporter of natural gas and consumer of natural gas in our pipeline and gathering businesses, our revenues, operating costs and capital requirements could be adversely affected as a result of any regulatory action that would require installation of new control technologies or a modification of our operations or would have the effect of reducing the consumption of natural gas.
+Likewise, incentives to conserve energy or use energy sources other than natural gas could result in a decrease in demand for our services.
+Conversely, regulatory actions that effectively promote the consumption of natural gas because of its lower emission characteristics, would be expected to beneficially affect us.
+At this point in time, however, it would be speculative to try to quantify the magnitude of the impacts from possible new regulatory actions related to greenhouse gas emissions, either positive or negative, on our businesses.